Top 5 Ways to Motivate Yourself to Save Money

 If you are like the majority of working people, you tend to spend what you make.
 It’s a very natural response to the hard work and time you put into earning your income.
-However, spending what you make or more than you make (debt) is cause for a pause.
+However, spending what you make, or more than you make (debt), is cause for a pause.
 This type of lifestyle often leads to increased debt and lack of financial freedom.
-While you may have a great paying job today, there are no promises for tomorrow.
-The company you work for could go out of business, you may be faced with personal problems that limit your ability to work, or you may be suddenly forced to take on the financial responsibility of an ailing loved one.
-Whatever the circumstances may be, living a life with no savings is dangerous.
+You might have a great paying job today, but there are no promises for tomorrow.
+The company you work for could go out of business; you might be faced with personal problems that limit your ability to work; or you might suddenly have to take on the financial responsibility of an ailing loved one.
+Whatever the circumstances, living a life with no savings is dangerous.

 One of the key goals of establishing a savings account is to set aside 3 to 6 months of living expenses for emergencies.
-If the idea of starting a savings plan is overwhelming to you, start with these 5 steps to jumpstart your motivation:
+If the idea of starting a savings plan is overwhelming to you, jump start your motivation with these 5 steps:

-1. Start Small – Don’t buy into the idea that you have to have thousands of dollars to start saving.
+Don’t buy into the idea that you have to have thousands of dollars to start saving.
 This is like telling yourself that you have to run a full marathon to make exercise worth it.
 It’s not true.
 Every little bit adds up.
 Maybe you don’t have hundreds of extra dollars at the end of each month, but you might have $50 or $20 or even a couple dollars here and there.
 Chances are you can cut a couple dollars of unnecessary spending from your daily routine—do that and save it.
 Don’t go and spend your coffee money on an unnecessary donut.

-3. Keep Track – It’s a psychological fact that when we write things down, we tend to be more committed to them.
-Keeping a log of your spending will help you determine just where your hard earned money is going and will illuminate areas where you can be more conscious with your money.
+It’s a psychological fact that when we write things down, we tend to be more committed to them.
+Keeping a log of your spending will help you determine just where your hard-earned money is going and will illuminate areas where you can be more conscious with your money.
 Also, keep a savings log and note each time you make a deposit into your savings accounts, even if it’s just $10.
 You will quickly see how every little bit adds up over time.